Looking for the best things to do this Halloween in Boston? You’ve come to the right place!

 8. Play a round at Puttshack with a spooky themed menu

 Puttshack in Boston Seaport will be offering a special and super festive Instaworthy menu!
-There will be a filthy black cherry and lychee “eyeball” served in a small rocks glass that sits inside a nutmeg smoked wooden treasure chest.
+Stay tuned to learn what tricks they have rolled up the golf clubs this season.
+Last season they spooked things up with a filthy black cherry and lychee “eyeball” served in a small rocks glass that sits inside a nutmeg smoked wooden treasure chest.
 It’s made spooky nutmeg smoke.

 9. Pick up some pumpkins to carve at a local farm